Creating a homeowners association violation letter

 The appeal process

 Homeowners have the right to appeal the HOA’s decision.
-The association bylaws should provide some form of an appeals process, failing which one would turn to state law for further guidance.
-If the state law doesn’t provide a framework for an appeal process, the next step is a court battle.
+The association bylaws should provide some form of an appeal process, but if they are silent on the matter, boards can see if there are state laws available to guide them.
+If state laws don’t provide a framework for an appeal process, the next step is a court battle.

 The ensuing process would follow the steps of any litigation process based on state rules that govern civil actions.
 This is the final frontier for any HOA vs. owner battle, and it can cost both parties a lot of money, time and energy.

 It can also strain the relationship between the owner and the HOA.
-That’s why it’s important for the HOA to provide a detailed and comprehensive framework for handling violations, with various alternatives that’ll render a court battle an absolute last resort.
+That’s why it’s important for the HOA to provide a detailed and comprehensive framework for handling violations, with various alternatives, so that court truly is a last resort.

 HOA non-compliance with regard to notice and hearing requirements